Counting Nitrogen Atoms – The History of Determining Total Meat Content

 In the tumbling stage, add 1kg of pork protein (80% actual protein – the other 20% will be a filler).
 Of course, various levels of functionality are commercially available and one must inquire of what the actual protein percentage is to complete the calculation.
-This means that the nitrogen added in our example of a product with an 80% functionality is 80% x 1kg = 0.800kg protein / 6.25 – the nitrogen-to-protein ratio to give us the weight of the nitrogen x 30 – the nitrogen-to-lean-meat factor = 3.84kg lean meat.
+This means that the nitrogen added in our example of a product with an 80% functionality is 80% x 1kg = 0.800kg protein / 6.25 – the nitrogen-to-protein ratio to give us the weight of the protein nitrogen x 30 – the protein-to-lean-meat factor = 3.84kg lean meat.
 In other words, by adding 800g functional protein, they have effectively added 3.84kg to the starting meat weight as lean meat.
 There is no fat since the added functional pork proteins do not contain fat.

 They can then use their starting ratio as 100kg + 3.84kg = 103.84 which, after injection and tumbling will yield them 106.92.
 Dividing the meat weight you started with by the end weight after processing is now 103.84/ 106.9 = 97.1% total meat content which, if this is in SA, places you well within the legal requirements for bacon.

 For those interested in having this in a live spreadsheet I include this sheet, courtesy of Dr. Francois Mellett.
 ED2-8 Cost op Protein, LME, and TME.
 Here he compares the cost of different protein sources and uses the conversion factor of 4.8 to move between % protein and TME/ LME.
 He derives his conversion factor of 4.8 to move between % protein and LME eqw as follows: The two equations he works with are:

 Percentage Lean Meat = (Percentage Protein Nitrogen × 30 )

 Let’s take TVP Soy with a protein content of 50%.
 Therefore: